Helga (Elga) De Vries: MicroRNAs in blood brain barrier regulation

 The blood brain barrier (BBB) is critical to controlling the homeostasis of the central nervous system.
-Small changes to BBB permeability due to damage or disease can be severely detrimental to brain health and further, changes in BBB have been implicated in various neurological diseases.
-De Vries and her colleagues made a discovery about the importance of microRNAs in BBB function.
-They found that specifically the microRNA miR-125a-5p seemed to play a key role in regulating brain-endothelial tightness and immune cell migration into the brain and this microRNA also appeared to be decreased in the brains of patients with multiple sclerosis (MS).
-Their findings suggest that targeting microRNAs to repair a leaky BBB in disease might hold promise as a novel treatment approach for disease like MS.
+Small changes to BBB permeability due to damage or disease can be severely detrimental to brain health, and changes in BBB have been implicated in various neurological diseases.
+De Vries and her colleagues discovered the importance of microRNAs in BBB function, finding that the microRNA miR-125a-5p seemed to play a key role in regulating brain-endothelial tightness and immune cell migration into the brain.
+This microRNA also appeared to be decreased in the brains of patients with multiple sclerosis (MS).
+Their findings suggest that targeting microRNAs to repair a leaky BBB in disease might hold promise as a novel treatment approach for diseases like MS.

 Multiple sclerosis

-De Vries has conducted extensive research into the mechanisms of MS pathogenesis as well as novel ways it could be treated.
-In 2007, De Vries explored the potential of targeting reactive oxygen species as a therapy for MS since oxidation is known to precipitate and contribute to MS pathogenesis.
+De Vries has conducted extensive research into the mechanisms of MS pathogenesis, as well as novel ways it could be treated.
+In 2007, De Vries explored the potential of targeting reactive oxygen species as a therapy for MS, since oxidation is known to precipitate and contribute to MS pathogenesis.
 De Vries proposed antioxidant therapy as a potential form of treatment for MS to inhibit the development or progression of the disease.

-Since sphingolipid metabolism had been shown to be implicated in various neurological disorders, De Vries then probed how alterations to the sphingolipid, ceramide, alter disease processes.
-She found that in the brains of MS patients, astrocytes were the main producers of ceramide.
+Since sphingolipid metabolism had been shown to be implicated in various neurological disorders, De Vries probed how alterations to the sphingolipid, ceramide, alter disease processes.
+She found that, in the brains of MS patients, astrocytes were the main producers of ceramide.
 De Vries showed that using Fingolimod could reduce the production of pro-inflammatory lipids by activated astrocytes in MS and serve as a potential therapy.

-Interestingly, De Vries work has also shown the beneficial side of astrocytes in neuroinflammation.
-Astrocytes produce retinoic acid which acts as an endogenous anti-inflammatory compound protecting the BBB from degradation and harm due to inflammation.
+Interestingly, De Vries' work has also shown the beneficial side of astrocytes in neuroinflammation.
+Astrocytes produce retinoic acid, which acts as an endogenous anti-inflammatory compound protecting the BBB from degradation and harm due to inflammation.